-2. On what authority is the County and Department of Treasurer and Tax Collector (TTC) proposing these regulations?
+2. On what authority did the County and Department of Treasurer and Tax Collector (TTC) propose these regulations?

 The California Constitution authorizes the County to make and enforce local ordinances that do not conflict with general laws.
 The powers of the County can only be exercised by the Board or through officers acting under the authority of the Board or authority conferred by law.
 The California Constitution allows a county or city to make and enforce within its limits all local, police, sanitary, and other ordinances and regulations that do not conflict with the State's own general laws.

 3. Is the STR Ordinance currently in effect?
-If not, when will it become the law?